fintechstudios/ververica-platform-k8s-operator/charts/vp-k8s-controller/README.md

-# VP K8s Controller
+# VP K8s Operator

-A little Helm chart for deploying the Ververica Platform Kubernetes Controller.
+A little Helm chart for deploying the Ververica Platform Kubernetes Operator.

 ## Installing the Chart